sinabaghal/sinabaghal.github.io/_pages/deepsmoothingv2.md

 \end{align*}
 $$

 In this blog, we’ll walk through the main steps of the deep smoothing framework.
-You can find the code for this project [here](https://github.com/sinabaghal/deepsmoothigIVS).

 ## Notation and Initial Values